ThinkDataEd/student/docs/unit3/lab3b.md

 * **Write down a reason the researchers couldn't use an experiment to test the effects of smoking on children's lungs.**

-* Observational studies are often helpful for analyzing how variables are related:
+* Observational studies are often helpful for analyzing how variables are related.

 * **Do you think that a person's age affects their lung capacity?
 Make a sketch of what you think a scatterplot of the two variables would look like and explain.**